polkadot-js/docs/docs/api/FAQ.md

 - `import '@polkadot/rpc-augment'` - to decorate all RPC endpoints with defaults for Substrate
 - `import '@polkadot/types-augment'` - applying all generic Substrate types, this follds up and includes
   - `import '@polkadot/types-augment/lookup'` for Substrate/Kusama/Polkadot lookup types
   - `import '@polkadot/types-augment/registry'` for Substrate-specific registry types

+The above breakdown could be useful to tweak and include _some_ types, while excluding others.